Eric Madsen specializes in the valuation of businesses, complex financial assets, and economic damages.

 Regarding economic damages, Mr. Madsen has assessed economic harm and lost profits in matters across diverse industries.
 For example, he computed economic damages allegedly suffered by city and county governments in a lawsuit against manufactures of opioid prescription drugs.
 In the oil and gas industry, he calculated economic damages that related from a client’s alleged repudiation of a contract to supply oil-based coating to a manufacturer of roofing products.
 The repudiation occurred after an oil supply glut in Cushing, Oklahoma, caused the WTI oil price index to depart from world oil prices (e.g., Brent), thereby affecting the contract’s pricing mechanism.
 In another matter, Mr. Madsen assessed economic damages arising from theft of trade secrets that allegedly occurred after a marketing company licensed its platform to another marketing company.

 Mr. Madsen has also provided financial and economic expertise on many other types of cases, including misrepresentations and omissions in a business acquisition, alleged misrepresentations in collateralized debt obligations, transfer pricing for intellectual property, forensic investigation, class certification, copyright and patent infringement, environmental damages, and antitrust.

-Before joining BRG, Mr. Madsen worked for privately held and publicly traded consulting firms.
-He is a Certified Public Account and a CFA (Chartered Financial Analyst) charterholder.
+Before joining BRG, Mr. Madsen worked for privately held and publicly traded economics consulting firms.
+He is a Certified Public Accountant (CPA) and holds the Chartered Financial Analyst (CFA) designation and Accredited in Business Valuation (ABV) credential.
 He holds an MBA from the UCLA Anderson School of Management and a bachelor’s degree in economics from Brigham Young University.